bingeboy/vs-web-components-brownbag/README.md

 * [Imports](https://github.com/bingeboy/vs-web-components-brownbag/blob/master/imports.md), which defines how templates and custom elements are packaged and loaded as a resource.

-## Why would I do that?
+###Why would I do that?
 This sounds like new front end hipsters madness.
-I'm trollign stack overflow.
+I'm trolling stack overflow.

 ## Custom Element myth